bsaliou/ChemPrice/docs/source/user_manual/getting_started.rst

     # API Key is Set but not correct:
     Check: Molport api key is incorrect.

-If the identifiers checked are correct, then it's possible to run the method :mod:`collect()` to obtain all the information found on the molecule.
-The price is given in USD according to the units and quantity entered by the vendor.
+If the credentials checked are correct, then it's possible to run the method :mod:`collect()` to obtain the price information found on the molecule.
+The prices are given in USD according to the units and quantity entered by the vendor.
 The units of measurement for quantities are categorized into three families: moles, grams, and liters.

 .. code:: python3

-    all_prices = pc.collect()
+    all_prices = pc.collect(smiles_list)

-The output will be a dataframe containing all price information about the molecule.
+The output will be a dataframe containing all price information of the molecules in the search list.

 +-----------------------+---------+-----------------------+--------+--------+---------+-----------+
 | Input Smiles          | Source  | Supplier Name         | Purity | Amount | Measure | Price_USD |